bzxrdrgn/cs_projects/README.md

 - Howdy!
 This is Bek writing.
 - Currently I am studying CS at Ala-Too University.
-- I created this profile to get proficient in CS.
+- I created this repository to get proficient in CS.